naneau/gerenuk/README.md

 ### Injection Into Callbacks

-Sometimes you don't want to instantiate a service, but get a set of services injected into a callback.
-If you need to combine some services, and asynchronously - either through events or a callback - get a new service, you can inject directly into a callback.
-This gives you complete control of the instantiation of a service.
+Sometimes you don't want to instantiate a service, but get a set of services injected into a function.
+If you need to combine some services, and asynchronously - either through events or a callback - get a new service, Gerenuk can inject directly into the callback.
+This gives you complete control over the instantiation of a service.

     config =
         # Foo package